11 California ADU Rules and Regulations to Know

 - HOAs must allow ADUs

-Conditions, Covenants and Restrictions (CC&R’s) define the rules of home ownership within HOAs.
+Conditions, Covenants and Restrictions (CC&R’s) define the rules of home ownership within Homeowners Associations (HOAs).
 Previously, CC&R’s could limit a homeowner’s ability to add an ADU to their property.
-Luckily, things have changed in 2020.
-CC&R’s can no longer prohibit the creation of an ADU on single-family properties.
+As of 2020, CC&R’s and HOAs can no longer prohibit the creation of an ADU on single-family properties.
 That being said, it’s important to know HOAs still have the ability to impose their own restrictions.
 Make sure to check with your HOA association’s rules on ADUs.

 - Parking exemptions for garage conversions